SEO for Authors Complete Guide (Steps, Examples, Illustrations)

 I’m sure the images in this blog helped you grasp the concepts quicker, right?

-Internal links are important for SEO and google rankings.
+Internal links are important for SEO and Google rankings.

 When you add a link to another blog post that you’ve written, you are allowing your reader to find another useful post.
 You’re also telling Google that the post you’re linking to is about “insert your keyword”.